-A phenomenon that could explain a significant part of the process of weakening global trade is the sudden rise of economic protectionism.
-Protectionism can be analyzed through numerous trade restrictive measures with a direct impact on the declining of world trade, but also, it is a sign of deeper changes in the world economy.
-Protecting national economies from the environment rather than integrating into it reflects an important structural change in the international trade system.
-The weakening of economic activity during the GFC initiated a number of restrictive trade measures of developed and developing economies.
+Another current deglobalizing trend is the sharp rise of protectionism in foreign trade and foreign direct investment.
+Protectionism can be analyzed through numerous trade restrictive measures with a direct impact on the declining of world trade, but also, it is a sign of deeper structural changes in the world economy.
+That is why we used the term deglobalizing trend.